mph-/lcapy/README.md

 Documentation
 -------------

-For comprehensive documentation, see http://lcapy.elec.canterbury.ac.nz
+For comprehensive documentation, see http://lcapy.elec.canterbury.ac.nz (alternatively, the documentation can be viewed in a web browser after running 'make doc' in the top-level directory).

-Alternatively, the documentation can be viewed in a web browser after running 'make doc' in the top-level directory.
+For release notes see http://lcapy.elec.canterbury.ac.nz/releases.html

 For another view on Lcapy see https://blog.ouseful.info/2018/08/07/an-easier-approach-to-electrical-circuit-diagram-generation-lcapy/